-5.3.2 In summary, 19 individually tagged trees plus one Tree Group, 779m2 of tree belts/wooded areas and c.80m length of hedging are proposed for removal to facilitate the proposed development of this area for a new sporting facility.
+5.3.2 In summary, 16 individually tagged trees plus five trees from one Tree Group, 764m2 of tree belts/wooded areas and c.30m x 16m length of hedging are proposed for removal to facilitate the proposed development of this area for a new sporting facility.
 See 'Appendix 2' of this report for full details on this vegetation.